 - Send push notifications based on context and relevance

 A big problem almost every online retailer reading this will agree with is that if notifications are not personalized and contextualized for each user, it is likely to be ignored.
-Luckily retailers have access to a large set of data about the user behaviour and activities such as their web click stream, buying pattern, preferences, etc.
+Luckily retailers have access to a large set of data about the user behavior and activities such as their web clickstream, buying pattern, preferences, etc.

 Additionally, they can test assumptions and deliver highly targeted promotions to have a better insight into what works and what doesn’t.
 For example, if one of your customers is visiting the same product multiple times, odds are high that she has a high-intent to buy that product.